Home

 YearMonth month = ...;

-(LocalDate day : contract.getValidRange().intersection(month)) {
+for (LocalDate day : contract.getValidRange().intersection(month)) {

 ...